Careers advice and planning

 Where to find out about teaching jobs in independent schools

 Vacancies in independent schools are advertised in similar places to other teaching posts.
-You can also find useful information about independent schools in your area from the Independent Schools Council (ISC) and The Independent Association of Prep Schools (IAPS) .
+You can also find job vacancies and useful information about independent schools in your area from the Independent Schools Council (ISC) and The Independent Association of Prep Schools (IAPS) .

 Where to find out about jobs for early years teachers